NRO-dev/doc_18_git_notebook_marking/ojg3kb3re98.md

-Submission goals: first to Arxiv, then ?SIAM Journal o
+Submission goals: first to Arxiv, then ?SIAM Journal on Scientific